stashed/docs/docs/guides/v1alpha1/platforms/minio.md

 **Create PVC:**

-We will recover backed up data into a PVC.
+We are going to recover backed up data into a PVC.
 At first, we need to know available [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) in our cluster.

 ```console
 $ kubectl get storageclass